 - Fun with sticks!
 Gather a collection of sticks and see where inspiration takes you!

 - Play hide and seek!
 Or switch things up and hide Easter eggs around your yard, surprising your kids with the unexpected.

 - If you are limited to the space directly around your house, consider a few backyard nature activities, many of which can be done in all weather.

 Helping your kids stay active outside this winter (beyond just snowmen and sledding) can be bring many rewards.
-Start by thinking through a family Winter Lockdown Survival Guide and see this as an opportunity for adventure.
+Start by thinking through a family Winter Family Plan and see this as an opportunity for adventure.
 Make a plan, get out there, dress appropriately and find joy in being outside on a cold day!